top of page

 Updated: Feb 22, 2023

-Ørsted’s Kirsty Townsend brokers industry efforts to identify, mitigate the risks of using offshore transmission infrastructure to bring renewable energy ashore.
+Ørsted’s Kirsty Townsend brokers industry efforts to identify and mitigate the risks of using offshore transmission infrastructure to bring renewable energy ashore.

 Traditionally, offshore wind energy developers have delivered electricity generated by offshore wind farms to the onshore grid using dedicated cables from those wind farms to the nearest substation on shore.